bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library designed to streamline the process of DOM operations via a virtual DOM.
+Rather than rendering the page for every data change, React JS uses components that are updated in this virtual DOM.

 - [ ] What does it mean to _think_ in react?

+Thinking in React entails breaking down a large application by thinking about exactly how it works and creating smaller, separate parts (components).
+It frees you from having to think about how you transition from one state to another, and then to another, and so on, because data travels directly from parent to child.

 - [ ] Describe state.

+State is data a component may change to trigger an UI update, in response to an event.

 - [ ] Describe props.

+Props are immutable properties passed to a child component that can hold many data types (e.g. array, object, number, function, others).

 ## Project Set Up